 Everything You Need to Know about Ultraviolet Water Purification

 A number of factors combine to make ultraviolet radiation a superior means of water purification for rainwater harvesting systems.
-Ultraviolet radiation is capable of destroying [UV does not actually destroy, but inactivate bacteria, see note] all types of bacteria.
+Ultraviolet radiation is capable of destroying bacteria, but UV does not actually destroy it.
+It inactivates the ability of bacteria to multiple.
 Additionally, ultraviolet radiation disinfects rapidly without the use of heat or chemical additives which may undesirably alter the composition of water.

 Below are some other great resources that cover water quality issues